Bishop Matt Brain

 Judith lives in Bendigo with her husband and teenage children and enjoys participating in community choirs and multicultural groups.
 She particularly enjoys her role as coordinator of No Fear Circus at her children’s secondary college.

 Constant J Mews

-Constant J. Mews is Professor within the School of Historical Studies, Monash University where he is also Director of the Centre for Studies in Religion and Theology.
-He specializes in the history of medieval thought, education, and religious culture, with particular reference to the twelfth and thirteenth centuries.
-He has published The Lost Love Letters of Heloise and Abelard: Perceptions of Dialogue in Twelfth-Century France (Palgrave, 1999; 2nd edn, 2008) and Abelard and Heloise (Oxford University Press, 2005) as well as editing or co-editing a number of other volumes, such as Listen Daughter: The ‘Speculum virginum’ and the Formation of Religious Women in the Middle Ages (Palgrave, 2001) as well as editing, with Karen Green, Healing the Body Politic: The Political Thought of Christine de Pizan (Brepols, 2005) and translating with Karen Green and Janice Pinder, Christine de Pizan: The Book of Peace (Penn State University Press, 2008).
+Constant is Professor within the School of Historical Studies, Monash University where he is also Director of the Centre for Studies in Religion and Theology.
+He specialises in the history of medieval thought, education, and religious culture, with particular reference to the twelfth and thirteenth centuries.
+He has published The Lost Love Letters of Heloise and Abelard: Perceptions of Dialogue in Twelfth-Century France (Palgrave, 1999; 2nd edition, 2008) and Abelard and Heloise (Oxford University Press, 2005) as well as editing or co-editing a number of other volumes, such as Listen Daughter: The ‘Speculum virginum’ and the Formation of Religious Women in the Middle Ages (Palgrave, 2001) as well as editing, with Karen Green, Healing the Body Politic: The Political Thought of Christine de Pizan (Brepols, 2005) and translating with Karen Green and Janice Pinder, Christine de Pizan: The Book of Peace (Penn State University Press, 2008).

-Chantal Stewart is a professional children’s illustrator who has illustrated My Illustrated Prayer book.
+Chantal Stewart is a professional children’s illustrator who has illustrated My Illustrated Prayer Book.

 Among artists and writers Chantal has worked with Joan van Loon, Bruce Dawe, Libby Gleeson, Sue Walker and Nette Hilton.
-Born in Paris Chantal now lives in Melbourne.